Status with ABEM

 To ensure the confidentiality of examination results, all information will be sent to candidates in written form.
 Results will not be provided via telephone, fax, email, or ABEM MOC Online.

-Physicians who pass the ConCertTM examination in 2012 will be certified for a period of ten years.
+Physicians who pass the ConCertTM examination will be certified for a period of ten years.
 Diplomates who do not pass the examination by the end of their ten-year certification will become former diplomates with an option to regain certification.
 See the Policy on Regaining Certification for information about those options.

 Beginning in 2013, diplomates must meet all their ABEM MOC requirements, including passing the ConCertTM examination, to renew certification.